 6. Cybersecurity Incidents

 Cybersecurity has always been a major issue for companies, but it’s becoming even more pressing as the frequency of attacks continue to arise.
 These attacks may come in many forms, including data breaches, ransomware, and hacking campaigns.
-If your company is the target of such as an attack, it’s a liability for both you and your customers.
-You need to invest in a robust cybersecurity infrastructure to ensure that sensitive data is protected from cyberattacks and unauthorized access.
+If your company is the target of such an attack, it’s a liability for both you and your customers.
+You need to invest in a robust cybersecurity infrastructure to ensure that sensitive data is protected from cyberattacks and unauthorized access, which can be done by partnering with a trusted cybersecurity consulting firm.

 7. Business Interruption